syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 }
 ```

 In this example, the **.e-icon-gdownarrow** and **.e-icon-grightarrow** classes target the expand and collapse icons, respectively.
 You can modify the `content` property to change the icon displayed.
-You can use the available Syncfusion icons based on your theme.
+You can use the available Syncfusion<sup style="font-size:70%">&reg;</sup> icons based on your theme.

 ![Child Grid group expand or collapse icons in ASP.NET MVC.](images/hierarchy-grid/grid-child-group-expand-or-collapse-icons.png)